 Intelliscore Plus is considered to be one of the more reliable tools in effectively predicting risk.
-One of the ways Intelliscore Plus maintains this claim to fame is by identifying the key factors that indicate whether or not a business is likely to pay their debt.
+One of the ways Intelliscore Plus maintains this claim to fame is by identifying key factors that show if a business is likely to pay their debt.

-Somewhat closely related to payment history, frequency takes into account how often your accounts have been sent to collections, the amount of liens and judgments you may have, and any bankruptcies connected to your business or personal accounts.
+Somewhat closely related to payment history, frequency takes into account how often your accounts have been sent to collections, the amount of liens and judgments you may have.
+And it accounts for any bankruptcies connected to your business or personal accounts.

 On top of that, frequency can also incorporate details pertaining to your payment patterns.
 Were you regularly slow or late with payment?
 Did you start off paying bills late, but overtime, reduced this behavior?
 These things will all be taken into consideration.

 If you haven’t started or don’t have a long history of business based transactions, how will Intelliscore Plus rate you?

 Intelliscore Plus addresses these circumstances by using a blended model to identify your score.
 This means that they take your personal consumer credit score and consumer reporting into consideration when ascertaining your business’s credit score.